dayglojesus/managedmac/classes/index.md

 <a id="managedmac::activedirectory"></a>
 #### managedmac::activedirectory

-Enables binding of Macs to an Active Directory using an [advanced Active Directory OS X configuration profile](http://support.apple.com/kb/HT5981?viewlocale=en_US&locale=en_US).
+This class leverages the Mobileconfig type to bind of Macs to an Active Directory using an [advanced Active Directory OS X configuration profile](http://support.apple.com/kb/HT5981?viewlocale=en_US&locale=en_US).

-This class leverages the Mobileconfig type and :activedirectory provider.

 Example: